peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 JSON member `status_attestation` set to a JSON Object containing the following
 member:

 - `credential_hash_alg`.
 REQUIRED.
-The hash value of a Digital Credential is derived by computing the base64url encoded hash of the Digital Credential using one of the hash algorithms listed in the [IANA - Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg).
+The Algorithm used of hashing the Digital Credential to which the Status Attestation is bound, using one of the hash algorithms listed in the [IANA - Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg).
 Among the hash algorithms, `sha-256` is recommended and SHOULD be implemented by all systems.

 The non-normative example of an unsecured payload of